-For example, you might look at a match where both teams have sturdy defences, and their form is showing they don’t concede many goals in recent games and bet that there will be under 1.5 goals in a game.
+For example, you might look at a match where both teams have sturdy defenses, and their form is showing they don’t concede many goals in recent games and bet that there will be under 1.5 goals in a game.

-Alternatively, if there are teams playing and one or both have been scoring for fun, you might look at putting over 1.5 goals, 2.5 goals or even 3.5 goals.
+Alternatively, if there are teams playing and one or both have been scoring for fun, you might look at putting over 1.5 goals, 2.5 goals, or even 3.5 goals.

 If Manchester City were playing PSG, you might think that both teams have the potential to score a lot in one match, in which case over 2.5 goals or 3.5 goals might be a sensible bet.

 While exploring different markets in football is an exciting part of betting on the sport, it’s important for bettors to have a strategy to stick to when making decisions on bets.

 Many bettors have a weekly routine, such as waking up early on a Saturday morning and analyzing teams over a cup of coffee, and there’s something thrilling about studying the teams, their recent form, and statistics before making the important calls.

 Preparation is key when it comes to making the key decisions.
 Here are a few strategies to keep in mind when picking your bets: